Canha's four-hit game helps A's top Giants 9-2 in 10 - Philly

 Former Giants manager Dusty Baker will rejoin the team in an advisory role.
 The three-time NL Manager of the Year will serve as a special adviser to CEO Larry Baer.

 The Giants designated outfielder Jarrett Parker for assignment, manager Bruce Bochy said.
-Bochy said the Giants needed to clear a roster spot for Holland, who'll begin the season in the starting rotation.
+Bochy said the team needed to clear a roster spot for Holland, who will begin the season in the starting rotation.
 Parker was out of options.

 TROPHY UNVEILED

-A trophy made of steel salvaged from the original east span of the San Francisco-Oakland Bay Bridge will be awarded to the winner of the annual regular season Bay Bridge Series, the teams announced Monday.
+A trophy made of steel salvaged from the original east span of the San Francisco-Oakland Bay Bridge will be awarded to the winner of the annual regular-season Bay Bridge Series, the teams announced.
 Since the inception of interleague play in 1997, the A's lead the series 59-55.

 UP NEXT

-RHP Andrew Triggs will pitch for the A's finale of the three-game series.
-RHP Chris Stratton will pitch for the Giants in the final tuneup before opening day on Thursday.
+RHP Andrew Triggs pitches for the A's in the finale of the three-game exhibition series Tuesday night.
+RHP Chris Stratton goes for the Giants in the final tuneup before opening day on Thursday.

 More AP baseball coverage: https://apnews.com/tag/MLBbaseball